onomono-design/2025-05-11-XR-PLAYER/README.md

 - Figtree font for consistent typography across devices
 - Mobile-optimized UI elements with proper touch targets
 - Automatic quality adjustments based on device capabilities

+### Mode Switching

+- Toggling between XR mode and Audio-only mode is designed to be seamless.
+The audio playback continues without interruption, providing a smooth transition for the user.

 ## Troubleshooting